jenvara/Adding_Pluging_to_Web_Page/README.md

   2. Attach jQuery and the Slick Plugin files - completed
   3. Add a div to hold the slides - completed
   4. Add thee 'slides' - completed
-  5. Add the programming to call the plugin
+  5. Add the programming to call the plugin - completed
-  6. Change the look with CSS
+  6. Change the look with CSS - completed